cdlhub/documentation/md/ReferenceModel.md

 ##### Parameters
 Required parameters are;
-* -R or -r.
+* -R{number} or -r.
 Number of random numbers to generate or read random numbers from file
-* -S number of samples
+* -S{number}.
+Number of samples
 * -c or -i {destination}.
 There are two alternative streams, 'coverage' or 'item'.
-The destination is either a filename or pipe or use - for standard output.
+The destination is either a filename or named pipe, or use - for standard output.

 Optional parameters are;

-* -L loss threshold (optional)
+* -L{number} loss threshold (optional) excludes losses below the threshold from the output stream
 * -d debug mode - output random numbers rather than losses (optional)

 ##### Usage